Viki-coding/community/README.md

 ![Dashboard with list of users booked](https://github.com/user-attachments/assets/b29feb77-32bd-44bf-9e71-93d7683e5c57)

 FOOTER FEATURES:

 ![Footer Features](https://github.com/user-attachments/assets/a03fb0fa-dd92-463e-83e8-deb04b3407d2)

 Footer Features:

 The Eircode of centre is already linked to google maps the user can easilty navigate to the centre by clicking on the eircode, which opens in a new page.

 Facebook and Instagram Features:

 This allows the user to access the Ballinameela Community Centre socials in a new page.

 Pagination Feature:

 The latest events are posted first, to view older posted events the user can user the pagination links at the bottom of the page to easilty naviage though the pages.

 <h2>Interaction</h2>

+When a user clicks on Book Event - a message is displayed to let them know their booking is successul:

 ![Event Booked Successfully](https://github.com/user-attachments/assets/4d2cbb5c-9d75-4c9a-9659-df20bb3d431f)

 <h2>Error Handling</h2>

+<h3>404 Page</h3>
+We have created a 404 page so that user of accidentally enters a typo in the address gets an opportunity to redirected back to the home page:

 <img width="1401" alt="404 page " src="https://github.com/user-attachments/assets/450a1b88-a075-426e-898e-256eb430b693" />

+When a user attempts to book an event whos capacity has already been reached, ie the event is already booked out, a message is displayed to le them know event capacity has already been reached:

 ![Event Capacity Reached](https://github.com/user-attachments/assets/4c85e035-ad98-4f19-b31a-1ba780f4ff3b)